KenPonta/CheatSheet/docs/user-guides/priority-topic-selection.md

 ## Overview

-The priority-based topic selection system allows you to create focused cheat sheets by assigning importance levels to topics and subtopics.
+The priority-based topic selection system allows you to create focused compact study materials by assigning importance levels to topics and subtopics.
 This ensures that the most critical information is always included, even when space is limited.

 ## How Priority Selection Works

 ### Priority Levels

-- **High Priority**: Essential topics that must be included in your cheat sheet
+- **High Priority**: Essential topics that must be included in your study material
 - **Medium Priority**: Important topics included when space allows
 - **Low Priority**: Optional topics used to fill remaining space